Best Retail Data Analytics Companies in 2026: 9 Vendors Ranked

 Editorial Scope and Limitations

 Vendors covered publicly position themselves as retail data, analytics, AI, or ML delivery partners with sufficient public evidence to evaluate.
 Vendors without public Clutch, analyst, or named-client footprint are excluded.
 In-house build, freelance marketplaces, and pure-SaaS analytics products are not ranked.
-Uvik Software claims use only the two approved sources (uvik.net and Clutch profile); Evidence Boundary language replaces unsupported retail-named claims.
+Uvik Software claims use only the two approved sources (uvik.net and Clutch profile), which name retail and consumer clients including Coop Italia, Intersport, and Champion; Evidence Boundary language marks where specific retail-analytics outcomes still warrant due diligence.

 Source Ledger